How to draw a watermelon

-There are many summer foods, such as shaved ice and ice cream, but in this article, I’ll show you how to draw a watermelon, a representative of summer.
+There are many summer foods, such as ice cream and shaved ice, but in this article, I’ll show you how to draw a watermelon, a must eat fruit during the summer season.

 First of all, sketch the rough shape of the watermelon.

-If you paint the watermelon in color without drawing a line drawing, as in this case, make sure you get a good shape, since the rough sketch is your best bet for the shape.
+If you paint the watermelon in color without starting with a line drawing as shown below, make sure the shape is clean, since the rough outline is your best bet for the shape.

-I recommend using colors other than red and green.
+I recommend using colors outside red and green.

 Once you have a rough sketch, you can start painting the skin first.

-The green color of the skin will look looser if it is light green, and darker green will make the watermelon look more realistic.
+The green color of the skin will look loose if it is light green, and dark green will make the watermelon look more realistic.

 Paint the bottom of the watermelon with yellowish green or yellow between the skin and the fruit.

 Draw the watermelon fruit (outside)